 Marie Heim-Vögtlin prize for outstanding young women researchers

-Anna Elsner wins the 2022 MHV Prize
+Maria Luisa Balmer wins the 2023 MHV Prize

 About the Marie Heim-Vögtlin Prize